Start | Races | Maps | Help | API | GitHub | Twitter | Contact

 Finishing a race

 To finish a race, a boat must reach the finishing bounding box after passing through all race waypoints (of which there may be zero or more for any particular race).
 Each individual sailor may or may not finish the race, depending on whether they satisfy the race finish rules as specified when the race was created.
-Regardless of the outcome, all participants may continue to sail as long as they wish, subject to boat deactivation rules (see below).
+Regardless of the outcome, all participants may continue to sail as long as they wish, subject to boat deactivation rules.

-The above information is certainly enough to get started in a race, but there's more you may still want to know, so feel free to continue below...
+The above information is certainly enough to get started and participate effectively in a race, but there's more you may still want to know, so feel free to continue below...

 Your boat "key"